toml-lang/toml/toml.md

 ```

 Any Unicode character may be escaped with the `\xHH`, `\uHHHH`, or `\UHHHHHHHH`
 forms.
-The escape codes must be valid Unicode
+The escape codes must be Unicode
 [scalar values](https://unicode.org/glossary/#unicode_scalar_value).

 All other escape sequences not listed above are reserved; if they are used, TOML